luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

 - Records to be inserted *are not in the target table*

 *Watermark*: Spark can determine which data is still relevant for a given window and discard the rest.
 Any data with an event timestamp earlier than the watermark minus the duration will be considered old and will be discarded.

 ```python
 pyspark.sql.DataFrame.withWatermark
 ```

+If you are processing files by *modification time* can lead can results in records being processed in the wrong order.

+For that use `withEventTimeOrder`

 *Window*: Bucketizes rows into one or more time windows given a timestamp column.
 You can perform aggregations for each **non-overlapping** interval.
 ```python